Introduction

 the Agency indicated that

-O3 levels are still decreasing nationwide, but the rate of decrease
+while O3 levels are still decreasing nationwide, the rate of

-for both the 1-hour and 8-hour levels slowed during the 1990s.
+decrease for both the 1-hour and 8-hour levels has continued

-to surface ozone levels.
+the ozone standard can be set.
 For more information on this important

 subject, please click here.

-At a meeting that took place on August
+Many years ago at a meeting that took place

-NC, the EPA's Clean Air Scientific Advisory Committee (CASAC)
+in Durham, NC, the EPA's Clean Air Scientific Advisory Committee

 season period measured daily from 0800 to 1959 hr.
 In June 2007,